AfraHu/CatsEatingFish/README.md

 ## Introduction
 - *Some personal learning suggestions for using English to learn other languages.*
+- *This is a happy learning guide instead of a fast mastering guide.*
 - *Please keep a delightful mood when studying; if you feel tired, just stop and go out to breathe in the fresh air, enjoy the sunshine, or play with pets.*
 - *The sequence is not fixed, you can adjust it as your like.*
+- *If you can sing a song very well, please trust yourself to accomplish self-learning languages.*
 - *I wrote this note to help myself keep going on.*

 ## English-Pronunciation